folkertvanheusden/GHBot/README.md

 ghbot.py is the main program.

-You may want to install python3-mysqldb and python3-paho-mqtt
+You may want to install python3-mysqldb, python3-paho-mqtt and nltk.

 See https://nurdspace.nl/GHBot for more documentation.